France Bleu Breizh Izel: Satellite

-France Bleu Breizh Izel is broadcast on the Fransat satellite package (via the Eutelsat satellite).
+ici Breizh Izel is broadcast on the Fransat satellite package (via the Eutelsat satellite).

 Internet

-The France Bleu Breizh Izel website allows you to listen to the radio live and to obtain the podcasts of most of the programs broadcast.
+The ici Breizh Izel website streams the radio station live and provides podcasts downloads of most of the programs broadcast.
 The station is also available on most streaming internet radio stations.

 Television

-Since December 10, 2019, the France Bleu Breizh Izel Matin program has been broadcast Monday to Friday from 7:00 a.m. to 8:40 a.m. on television thanks to France 3 Bretagne in Finistère only.
+Since 10 December 2019 the ici Matin Breizh Izel program has been broadcast Monday to Friday from 7:00 a.m. to 8:40 a.m. on television thanks to France 3 Bretagne in Finistère only.